AlexAJ9/dream_journal/README.md

 # React Redux Application with json-server for simulated backend.

-App allows adding, sorting and deleting journal entries with separate views for each one.
+App allows adding, filtering and deleting journal entries with separate views for each one.

  ![](public/img1.png)